Political Mobilizations and Social Movements 2021-22

 How are these manifestations of discontent about the current state of affairs to be apprehended?
 What do they signal about present moral, political and social crises?
 What do they reveal about people’s capacity to rise up even under authoritarian regimes?
 Are novel modes of organization being tested?
 Are new repertoires of action being invented?
-Which place violence or, conversely, civil disobedience occupy?
+Which place does violence or, conversely, civil disobedience occupy?
 Under which conditions can they succeed, or on the contrary, be crushed?
 What are the role and responsibility of the academia with regard to these protests?
 Which possible articulations can there be between critical theory and such mobilizations and movements?
 These are some of the questions we would like to address via a conversation across the disciplines of the social sciences and the humanities, in particular anthropology, sociology, history, law, philosophy, economics, political science, and literary studies.
 All approaches are welcome, but we are especially interested in research seeking to connect empirical investigations, be they archival, ethnographic, statistical, etc., and theoretical analysis, and we will be attentive to the presence of studies from all continents.

 The theme will be led by Institute for Advanced Study Professors Wendy Brown, UPS Foundation Professor, and Didier Fassin, James D. Wolfensohn Professor, in collaboration with Alondra Nelson, Harold F. Linder Professor.